 • vaccines and medicines.

-LP is usually diagnosed via a clinical examination.
 Your doctor will ask about your symptoms and medical history.
-They should examine your vulva and affected areas.
-They may also take a small sample (biopsy) of vulval skin and send it to a laboratory for testing.
+They will also ask to examine your vulva.
+They may take a small sample (biopsy) of vulval skin and send it to a laboratory for testing.

-Your doctor may refer you to a skin specialist (dermatologist) or gynaecologist who specialises in vulval diseases.
+Depending on your situation, your doctor may refer you to a skin specialist (dermatologist) or gynaecologist who specialises in vulval conditions.

-There is no cure for LP – and you won’t be able to get rid of it completely – but treatment should reduce symptoms and stop the condition from getting worse.
+There is no cure for lichen planus, and you won’t be able to get rid of it completely, but treatment should reduce symptoms and stop the condition from getting worse.

 Treatments may include:

-• immune-suppressing medicines and ointments (to help reduce the body’s immune response)
+• medicines and ointments to help reduce the body’s immune response

 • surgery to remove scar tissue or adhesions that cover the entrance to your vagina – surgery is rare.